 - Start by locating a space in your garden that you want to plant your beets in.
 Ideally, a place that has full to partial sun is best for beets.

 - Work in your compost or fertilizer into the soil prior to planting.
 This will promote growth for your beets plants because they need lots of nutrients.
-The beet taproots run deep so make sure there is plenty is plenty of compost for at least 5-6 inches
+The beet taproots run deep so make sure there is plenty of compost for at least 5-6 inches

 - Stick your finger or a stick into the soil to create a 1/2 inch hole to drop your beet seed in.

 - Space each plant at least 2-4 inches apart spaced in rows spaced at least 1-2 feet apart.
-You will get bigger beets the further you space them apart (4″ or more), but can still get good sized ones at 2 inches apart.
+You will get bigger beets the further you space them apart (4″ or more), but can still get good-sized ones at 2 inches apart.